-Philipp Hildebrand is currently Vice Chairman of BlackRock and a member of the firm’s Global Executive Committee.
-Philipp has served as a Senior Visiting Fellow at Oxford University’s Blavatnik School of Government and he sits on the School’s International Advisory Board.
-Until January 2012, he served as Chairman of the Governing Board of the Swiss National Bank (SNB).
-In that capacity, he was a Director of the Bank for International Settlements (BIS), the Swiss Governor of the International Monetary Fund (IMF) and a member of the Financial Stability Board (FSB).
-In November 2011, the Leaders of the G20 appointed him Vice Chairman in 2011.
+Mr. Hildebrand joined BlackRock in 2012.
+Prior to that, he served as Chairman of the Governing Board of the Swiss National Bank (SNB).
+In that capacity, he was also a Director of the Bank for International Settlements (BIS), the Swiss Governor of the International Monetary Fund (IMF) and a member of the Financial Stability Board (FSB), of which the Leaders of the G20 appointed him Vice Chairman in 2011.
 He was also Chairman of the Administrative Committee of the Board of Directors of the BIS, and part of the Steering Committee and the Plenary of the Financial Stability Board (FSB).
 Previously, Mr. Hildebrand was Chief Investment Officer of a Swiss private bank and a partner at Moore Capital Management in London.